 The Proper Officer is another name for the Clerk and RFO (Responsible Finance Officer).

 What does the Clerk do?

 The Clerk is responsible for enacting the parish council’s decisions and is not responsible for making them.
 All decisions and polices are made by a properly constituted committee of the Council.
 The Clerk is not an elected member of the council but is employed by them.
 The Clerk is responsible to the council and is there to ensure that their policies and decisions happen.
-In Cottenham we have a separate RFO who is responsible for all of the finance matters.
+In Cottenham we have an Assistant Clerk and separate RFO who is responsible for all of the finance matters.